 Necrolord: Decimating Bolt

-Once the default pick for any Warlock specialisation, due to an overtuned Decimating Bolt, Necrolord are now the 3rd best option in terms of output, with an emphasis on single-target scenarios.
-Emeni's Soulbind remains powerful, especially in group content when multiple people are sporting it, and the newly buffed Bonesmith Heirmir is finally appealing.
+Necrolord are now tied for the best option in terms of output single target.
+Marileth Soulbind is extremely powerful in single target, and the newly buffed Bonesmith Heirmir is finally appealing.
 That said the Covenant is better tailored towards Destruction and Demonology.

 Venthyr: Impending Catastrophe

-Venthyr are the 4th and last option, leaning towards AoE where they can compete with Night Fae, mostly due to Theotar the Mad Duke and Nadjia the Mistblade's powerful Conduits, capable of delivering a decent output despite the atrociously undertuned Covenant ability.
+Venthyr are the 4th and last option, leaning towards AoE where they can compete with Night Fae, mostly due to Theotar the Mad Duke and Nadjia the Mistblade's powerful Conduits, capable of delivering decent output despite the situational and mediocre Covenant ability.
 Door of Shadows is a weak mobility option due to its cast time, but an option nevertheless, unlike what the Necrolords or Kyrian can offer.

 Other Soulbinds for Affliction Warlock

 Below we go over the Soulbinds of each other Covenant and in what situations you might consider them.
 The advice below applies to all Renown levels unless otherwise specified.

 - Pelagos is the best option for spread multitarget.